evan-t-lee/abyss-discord-bot/README.md

 `/play {playlist_link} {points_to_win} {rounds}`

-Connects Abyss to the user's voice channel and starts a game with the specified settings.
+Connects Abyss to the user's voice channel and starts a game with the specified settings if supplied, otherwise the defaults are used.

 - **playlist\_link**: The spotify playlist that you want to use for the game, this can be found by right clicking the playlist, then clicking share and copying the playlist link.
-- **points\_to\_win** (optional): The amount of points needed to win the game, default is set to 15.
+- **points\_to\_win** (optional): The amount of points needed to win the game.
-- **rounds** (optional): The amount of rounds in a game, default is set to 30.
+- **rounds** (optional): The amount of rounds in a game

 `/end`